 We are committed to maintaining high standards of business conduct and corporate governance, which we believe are essential to running our business efficiently, adequately serving our stockholders and maintaining our integrity in all the countries we do business in, including the UK.

 Specifically, with respect to the UK, the publication of this Tax Strategy statement is regarded as satisfying the statutory obligation under Para 19(2), Schedule 19 of the Finance Act 2016, for the Live Nation Limited and Ticketmaster Europe Holdco Limited group of companies within the UK, and the statutory obligation under Para 22(2), Schedule 19 of the Finance Act 2016 with regards to HNOE Limited, Showsec International Limited, Roc Nation UK Limited, Roc Nation Sports Limited, Ticket Shop (N.I.)
-Limited and Three Six Zero Music Publishing Limited for the financial year ending 31 December 2020.
+Limited, Live Nation Merchandise Limited and Merch Traffic Limited for the financial year ending 31 December 2021.

-Our approach to risk management and governance arrangements
+Our approach to risk management and governance arrangement

 Identification, mitigation and management of risks are central to our strategy.